MrNiceRicee/InventoryProject2/README.md

 Open (Page) means it will open another form

 Login Page:
--User have to register to log in.
+ User have to register to log in.
 Go to Register Page.
--First time registered users, the username is auto populated.
+ First time registered users, the username is auto populated.
--Once user has an account they are able to log in.
+ Once user has an account they are able to log in.
 Go to Welcome Page.

 Register Page.
--Works normally like what you would expect.
+ Works normally like what you would expect.
--IGN (In game name) is what the user will be nicknamed as -Username is the unique name that the user will be logged in -Username has to be UNIQUE, cannot exist in the system -Password has to be entered twice to work
+ IGN (In game name) is what the user will be nicknamed as Username is the unique name that the user will be logged in Username has to be UNIQUE, cannot exist in the system Password has to be entered twice to work
--All the fields have a minimum length requirement -Only goes to Login Page.
+ All the fields have a minimum length requirement
+ Only goes to Login Page.

 Welcome Page.
--This is the hub of everything
+ This is the hub of everything
 -Able to go to profile page.
 Go to ProfilePage.
 -Able to Browse the Store.
 Open BrowseStore.
 -Quick preview of the most popular games (based on units sold)